Work Integrated Learning

 |Structured Work-based Learning (SWL)||On-the-job training during which a student is expected to master a set of skills or competencies, related to a course accredited by the Victorian Registration and Qualifications Authority (VRQA) or the Australian Skills Quality Authority (ASQA) and undertaken as part of either the Victorian Certificate of Education (VCE) or Victorian Certificate of Applied Learning (VCAL).|

 This policy sets out clear requirements for the three stakeholders involved with the WIL arrangements.
-It ensures that the roles and responsibilities of the student, Placement Provider supervisor, and the FedUni staff are clearly defined and transparently applied to all WIL opportunities.
-The purpose of this policy is to ensure that University students are given the best possible WIL experience relevant to their chosen program.
+It ensures that the roles and responsibilities of the student, Placement Provider supervisor, and the Federation University staff are clearly defined and transparently applied to all WIL opportunities.
+The purpose of this policy is to ensure that Federation University supports Work Integrated Learning as a reflection of its commitment to employability, communities and the regions, and that University students are given the best possible WIL experience relevant to their chosen program.
+This involves a variety of WIL alternatives from mandatory School-based placements to options within courses of study across the university.

 The Work Integrated Learning Placement Policy will be communicated throughout the University via: